cmaureir/progra-alma/lectures/week5/lecture17.rst

    ([1, 2], (3, 4), 5)

-If you want to receive only one value in some cases, you can use the ``_`` statement if you do not care about the other values, for example:
+If you want to receive only one value, and you don`t care about the others, you can use the ``_`` statement.
+For example:

 ::